 As you may already have recognised by the of the configuration files’ file extension, YAML is used for the configuration format.
 We decided, starting from version 1.6.0, that this format makes it easier to use structured data than with the classic INI format.

 For the manual work with the agent, only the last configuration file (check_mk.user.yaml) is relevant, because it is the last to be read in and thus it has the last word.
 If the agent bakery is not used, this is in fact the only file in which Customisation of the agent’s configuration may be made.

 4. Installation of the old agent

 4.1.
 Why a second agent?

-For compatibility reasons the old agent is still included in Checkmk because only it can reliably monitor those old platforms like Windows XP and Windows 2003.
+For compatibility reasons the old agent is still included in Checkmk because only it can reliably monitor old platforms like Windows XP and Windows 2003.
 These two systems will no longer by supported by the new agent.
 In addition, having an already-installed old agent should make a migration to the current one easier.
 This is still compatible with Checkmk, so that an update of your Checkmk server to Version 1.6.0 does not automatically require an agent update.

 4.2.
 Special features of the agent up to Version 1.5.0

-The old Windows agent differs from the new agent in the following points:
+The new Windows agent differs from the old agent in the following points:

 - Different usage of directories.
 In the old agent the installation directory and the configuration directory are the same.
 Only the C:\Program Files (x86)\check_mk\ directory will be used.